Accessible Pedestrian Signals

 Okeenea aBeacon is a smart audio guidance system for traffic lights.

-Because the beacon is active only on demand, accessibility improves without compromising the comfort of the surrounding environment.
-This also ensures that volume levels remain effective yet unobtrusive.
+Because the beacon is on-demand activated, accessibility improves without compromising the comfort of the surrounding environment, ensuring that volume levels in the local area are managed in a more streamlined way.

 How does the aBeacon work in practice?